ANSSI-FR/Open-ISO7816-Stack/CONTRIBUTING.md

 in charge of emission and reception of characters.
 The whole hardware-dependent code is located in the files : *reader_hal_basis.c* and *reader_hal_comm_settings.c* in the *./src* directory.
-The other part is the logic (hardware independent code) state machine to make the ISO7816 protocol work.
+The other part is the logic (hardware independent code) state machine to make the ISO/IEC7816-3 protocol to work.

 ## Testing the code